JonAbrams/SpaceAce/README.md

 Even though the Redux DevTools broswer extension was originally made for Redux, it works with any immutable store, including SpaceAce!

-It's as easy as:
+it’s as easy as:

 1. Install [Redux DevTools](http://extension.remotedev.io/) in your browser.
-2. Hook up you root space to the extension, if it's detected:
+2. Hook up you root space to the extension, if it’s detected:

 ```js
 const rootSpace = createSpace({ [pageName]: {}, ...initialState, user });